azdavis/azdavis.net/readme.md

     - ensures the current git branch is master
     - `make`s everything which is not up-to-date
     - `git push`es master to origin
-    - uses `surge .` to upload all built files, images, etc.
+    - uses `surge` to upload all built files, images, etc.

 ## {con,per}formance